zspitz/ANTLR4ParseTreeVisualizer/README.md

   ![Set node as root, in current or new window](set-root.gif)

+* You can also embed the same UI in your own applications.

 ## Requirements

 * Tested with Visual Studio 2019 or 2017 (may work with older versions as well)